cybereptilia/real-estate-ml/README.md

 This project is an end-to-end machine learning pipeline for predicting real estate prices based on property features.
 Built using Python, Scikit-Learn, and JupyterLab.

+It is based on techniques taught in **Chapter 2** of the book:
+*Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow* by Aurelien Geron (3rd Edition)

 ## Features

 - Data exploration & visualization